Lake warnings

 Temporary Health warnings are issued when a site was graded as good to swim but there is now an increased risk of cyanobacteria or faecal contamination.
 Advisory notes may be present but are not an official public health warning.

-Cyanobacteria can occur in any waterway, at any time, so it is important that you know what it looks like.
-Find out more about cyanobacteria in waterways and how you can protect yourself and your animals.
+Toxic algae (cyanobacteria) can occur in any waterway, at any time, so it is important that you know what it looks like.
+Find out more about toxic algae and how you can protect yourself and your animals.

 Find out more about our monitoring programme.

-People should avoid contact with the lake and downstream water bodies until further notice and animals, particularly dogs, should also not be allowed near the water until the health warning has been lifted.
+People should avoid the lake and animals, particularly dogs, should not be allowed near the water until the health warning has been lifted.

 Exposure may cause skin rashes, nausea, stomach cramps, tingling and numbness around the mouth and fingertips.
 If you experience any of these symptoms visit your doctor immediately and please let your doctor know if you have had contact with the lake water.